 - 1. Course of Conduct: Two or more acts, including, but not limited to, acts in which the stalker directly, indirectly, or through third parties, by any action, method, device, or means, follows, monitors, observes, surveils, threatens, or communicates to or about a person, or interferes with a person's property. - 2.
 Emotional distress: mental suffering or anguish that may, but does not necessarily, require medical or other professional treatment or counseling. - 3.
-Reasonable person: A reasonable person under similar circumstances and with similar identities to the complainant https://www.regis.edu/policies/sexual-misconduct-process-procedure
+Reasonable person: A reasonable person under similar circumstances and with similar identities to the complainant.